 September 14, 2020 at 6pm

-Please be prepared to bring the following:
+Please be prepared with the following:

 If you have any questions, please contact Peggy Wright by phone at 902-563-1428 or email at firstname.lastname@example.org